 - Ask for help: declutter living rooms with your family or your friends

 Imagine seeing your space through the eyes of a friend.
-Would you be worried about you?
+Would you be worried about yourself?
 Or would others agree that everything in your home serves an integral purpose?

-In order to stop or prevent a hoarding behaviour, you need to be critically engaged in the actions you take part in.
+In order to stop or prevent hoarding behavior, you need to be critically engaged in the actions you take part in.
 Let’s look, then, at some ways to easily and effectively counter hoarding:

 If you or one of your loved ones is a hoarder reaching out for help, one of the easiest ways to begin the healing process is to start small.
 Simply taking over someone’s house and throwing out all their things can be just as damaging as the effects of the disorder itself.
 Like other forms of mental illness, a slow and steady approach can be very beneficial to the process of reversing the need to hoard.

 Start by making a routine of taking out the trash and recycling.
 This is helpful because it allows hoarders and their support groups to throw out even more trash as time goes on.
-Next steps can include how to tackle each room within the house from a trash standpoint - going one room at a time is often a comfortable way to begin the decluttering process for most hoarders.
+The next steps can include how to tackle each room within the house from a trash standpoint - going one room at a time is often a comfortable way to begin the decluttering process for most hoarders.
 Assemble a house cleaning kit that you could use in various parts of the house.

 As you begin the process, try starting with the kitchen.
 Leftover food, rotten food, and other organic products can pose certain health risks.
 A dirty kitchen also smells terrible, so cleaning and decluttering can bring about a sense of freshness and positivity.
-Tackle the sink by washing pots and pans, recycling old tupperware containers that can’t be salvaged, and focus on removing potentially harmful bacteria and germs from the home.
+Tackle the sink by washing pots and pans, recycling old Tupperware containers that can’t be salvaged, and focus on removing potentially harmful bacteria and germs from the home.
 Make sure to use non-toxic dishwashing detergents for that.
 Next will be to do a thorough clear-out of the fridge.
 You’ll likely discover a plethora of expired and rotten food inside, so be sure to make checking for food that’s soon to expire as well.
 Once complete, we recommend slicing a lemon and placing it in the fridge to keep nasty odors at bay.
 Make sure you only use natural cleaning products, when cleaning your home.

 Fold and put away all the clothes that you’ve decided to keep.
 Organize our closet in much the same way; and, as a way to combat negative feelings related to hoarding, remind yourself of the people you’ll be making happy when you donate your old clothes to charity.
 Try to associate decluttering with positive thoughts.

 Throw out any old personal care products, or donate rarely used ones to someone who will benefit from them.
 Dispose of all leftover prescription medications that could fall into the wrong hands.
-Next comes the countertops, toilet, shower/bathtub, floors and glass surfaces.
+Next comes the countertops, toilet, shower/bathtub, floors, and glass surfaces.
 Sanitation is of the utmost importance in the bathroom, as festering bacteria, feces, urine, and other things can present dire health concerns and should be cleaned as part of a regular cleaning routine.
-Resist the use of harsh chemicals, keeping in mind the environmental dangers of using toxic cleaners, and instead go for some Eco-friendly cleaners with ingredients from natural sources like plants and minerals.
+Resist the use of harsh chemicals, keeping in mind the environmental dangers of using toxic cleaners, and instead go for Eco-friendly bathroom cleaners with ingredients from natural sources like plants and minerals.
 They will clean your bathroom just as effectively, and leave you with a healthier, non-toxic home that will also benefit your health.

-Living rooms and recreational space is a tricky one, as this can be where most of the hoarding takes place.
+Living rooms and recreational spaces are tricky ones, as this can be where most of the hoarding takes place.
 Things like mantelpieces and coffee tables can very quickly become covered in newspapers, magazines, and the like.
 Living spaces can be touchy places for people with hoarding tendencies, as these places are likely the most heavily populated areas of the home.
-Living rooms therefore, can be home to some of the strongest emotions, most important pieces, and biggest perceived problems.
+Living rooms, therefore, can be home to some of the strongest emotions, most important pieces, and biggest perceived problems.